jaredheddinger/GroupMeBackup/README.md

 Then voila!
 You should have a backup text file along with chronological attachments (if you so choose) saved.

 ## Access Token

+Logging into dev.groupme.com, then clicking on "Access Token" at the top should give you an access token you can enter for this script.